PAY RANGE: N23

 PROCUREMENT TECHNICIAN SUPERVISOR

-(The following conditions must be met for a position to be approved for this class.)
+ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-- The position must supervise a procurement operation in the City's Central purchasing agency.
+2. The position must supervise a procurement operation in the City's Central purchasing agency.

-- The position must have responsibility for interacting with governmental officials, contractors and the public to resolve procurement related issues.
+3. The position must have responsibility for interacting with governmental officials, contractors and the public to resolve procurement related issues.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)